ucan-wg/awake/README.md

 Payloads are encoding agnostic, but JSON is RECOMMENDED.
 For JSON, any fields that contain non-JSON values (such as ECDH public keys and encryption payloads) MUST be serialized as unpadded [Base64](https://datatracker.ietf.org/doc/html/rfc4648).

-Messages that a peer cannot parse SHOULD be ignored.

 All payloads MUST include the "AWAKE version" field `awv: "0.1.0"`.
 Payloads MUST also include a message type field `type` (see each stage for the value).
 All field keys and message type values MUST be lowercase and treated as case-sensitive.

 | Field  | Value          | Description           | Required |